ExodiaFinance/documentation/README.md

 ## What is EXODIA?

 EXODIA is a decentralized reserve currency protocol based on the EXOD token.
-Each EXOD token is backed by a basket of assets (e.g. DAI, FTM) in the EXODIA treasury, giving it an intrinsic value that it cannot fall below.
+Each EXOD token is backed by a basket of assets (e.g. DAI, FTM, gOHM) in the EXODIA treasury, giving it a backing value that it shouldn't fall below.
 EXODIA also introduces unique economic and game-theoretic dynamics into the market through staking and bonding.

-There is no team allocation, there was no presale. `—— In order to develop ties with Olympus, EXODIA will allocate 33% of its excess reserves to purchase assets denominated in OHM.`
+There is no team allocation, there was no presale. `—— In order to develop ties with Olympus and integrate the Bretton Woods v0.2 system purposed by Zeus, EXODIA will allocate a percentage of its excess reserves to purchase assets denominated in OHM.`

 ## What is the point of EXODIA?